LazyAnTT/Task-Tracker-App/README.md

 6) test

-I have managed to do can be seen in commit messages.
+Look at commit messages for status progress.
 Run out of time, because lost a lot of time on setting up front-end.